Beat Generation: African-Americans

 Although African-Americans were not widely represented in the Beat Generation, the presence of some black writers in this movement did contribute to the movement's progression.
 While many of the Beats briefly discussed issues of race and sexuality, they spoke from their perspectives—most being white.
 However, black people added a counterbalance to this; their work supplied readers with alternative views of occurrences in the world.
 Beats like the poet Robert "Bob" Kaufman and the writer LeRoi Jones (Amiri Baraka) provide through their work distinctly Black perspectives on the movement.
 Kaufman wrote about a number of his experiences with the racist institutions of the time.
 Following his time in the military, he had trouble with police officers and the criminal justice system.
 Like many of the Beats, Kaufman was also a fan of jazz and incorporated it into his work to describe relationships with others.
 LeRoi Jones (Amiri Baraka) married Beat writer, Hettie Cohen, who became Hettie Jones, in 1958.
 Together with Diane di Prima, they worked to develop Yūgen magazine, named for the Japanese concept of yūgen.
 Mr. and Mrs. Jones were associated with several Beats (Jack Kerouac, Allen Ginsberg, and Gregory Corso).
 That is, until the assassination of the Civil Rights leader Malcolm X. During this time, LeRoi Jones departed the other Beat writers, including his wife, to find his identity among the African-American and Islamic communities.
 The change in his social setting along with awakening influenced his writing and brought about the development of many of his most notable works, like Somebody Blew Up America, in which he reflected on the attacks of 9/11 and America's reaction to this incident about other occurrences in America.

 Culture and influences

 Sexuality

 One of the key beliefs and practices of the Beat Generation was free love and sexual liberation, which strayed from the Christian ideals of American culture at the time.
 Some Beat writers were openly gay or bisexual, including two of the most prominent (Ginsberg and Burroughs).
-However, the first novel does show Cassady as frankly promiscuous.
-Kerouac's novels feature an interracial love affair (The Subterraneans), and group sex (The Dharma Bums).
-The relationships among men in Kerouac's novels are predominately homosocial.